milanaryal/milanaryal.github.io/src/_posts/2012-11-12-how-to-properly-clean-gadgets.md

 ---
 title: "How to properly clean gadgets"
+description: "Without ruining them in the process"
 date: 2012-11-12T19:15:45+05:45
-excerpt: "Without ruining them in the process"
 ---

 No matter how clean a house you keep, computers and gadgets are bound to get a little dirty here and there.
 Here is how to clean them well: